 In any case, to remove an abundance of ear wax. it would be advised to see your doctor before you try and do anything too drastic.
 This can help to let you know if your problem really is a build-up of earwax or something much more serious.

-Clean the Earbuds
+Cleaning the Earbuds

 There are many earbuds that some would consider odd to listen to when it comes to sitting them in their ears due to their shape and size.
-Earbuds that are designed to be like the Apple Airpods or the Samsung Galaxy Buds can be shaped for the ears of different people making each fit subjective, at best
+Earbuds that are designed to be like the Apple AirPods or the Samsung Galaxy Buds can be shaped for the ears of different people making each fit subjective, at best

 All this means that it can be difficult to get the fit just right.
 You first could have headphones that struggle to fit on their own.
 Maybe you don’t like the way they hang in the ear or how they sit on it.